 Dedicated to helping produce new writing in the theatre, I am also an active member of Doppelganger Productions.
 Working closely with John Foster, I have innovatively and successfully directed many of his new plays; two of which were supported by the Arts Council England.

 As a director, having worked with everyone and everything from students to old pros, new writing and classics, I believe that I bring the best out of both actors and the work presented to me.
-I am inherently bold and brave in my work, always seeking to gain clarity and perfection.
+I am inherently bold and brave in my work, always seeking to gain clarity and truth.

 '... her zen-like sense of calm, combined with a great passion for theatre and an intrinsic understanding of the art of acting, cause her to strike the perfect balance between collaborator, leader and teacher.'
 Actor Alessandro Babalola